MrHsiehVCS/u4pp2-codeDotOrg/README.md

 - You must include at least 1 normal `Monster`, 1 `RandomMonster`, and 1 `DefenseMonster`.
 - Include as much flavor text as you want.
 - *Hint:* Use `InputHelper` from `u4pp1` & use numbers for options (like when picking what action the `Fighter` will take)
+- *Hint:* if you ever find yourself repeating code, see if you can create a helper function.
+If you want to, you can even split a large function into a collection of smaller ones to divide and conquer

 ## Grading Rubric